cuteday/KiRaRay/common/scripts/README.md

 # KiRaRay Python Binding

+> After Python 3.8, the search paths of DLL dependencies has been reset.
+Only the system paths, the directory containing the DLL or PYD file are searched for load-time dependencies.
+Instead, a new function os.add_dll_directory() was added to supply additional search paths.
+Necessary DLL paths are exported from `pykrr_common`, see [krr.py](krr.py) for details.

 ### Start from script

 You can start *KiRaRay* from python script with specified configuration.
 The configuration should be a python dict object.